mrismanaziz/Reforestation/README.md

-## Why do bees have sticky hair?
-Because they use honey combs!
+## What does a clock do when it's hungry?
+It goes back four seconds!